pytorch/kineto/tb_plugin/README.md

 * Kernel View

 This view shows all kernels’ time spent on GPU.
-The time is got from kernel’s end time minus kernel’s start time.
+The time is got by the kernel's end time minus its start time.

-Note: It does not include cudaMemcpy or cudaMemset now.
+Note: This view does not include cudaMemcpy or cudaMemset.
+Because they are not kernels.

-Note: This time just records a kernel's elapsed time on GPU device.
-It does not mean GPU is fully busy during this time interval.
-That is, GPU occupancy may be less than 100% during this time interval.

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/kernel_view.PNG)